FNS50322 – Diploma of Finance and Mortgage Broking Management

 • FNSRSK511 Undertake risk identification

-Enrolment is valid for a period of twelve (12) months.
+Online/Virtual Class enrolments are valid for a period of twelve (12) months.
+RPL enrolments are valid for a period of seven (7) months.
 Course extensions of up to three (3) months may be granted upon request, an extension fee will apply.
 Please refer to our terms and conditions for more information.

 Although we provide twelve (12) months to complete this course, many that have an industry background or understanding of the broking process may complete the course in a shorter time frame of between 10-12 weeks.
 This will largely depend on personal capacity and available time.
 Those without an industry background, but have more available time to study, may also be able to achieve a shorter time frame.